Dwayne Andreas

 Dwayne Orville Andreas (March 4, 1918 - November 16, 2016), was one of the leading farm industrialists of the 20th century.
 He was often called the Soybean King.

 He was former CEO and chairman of Archer Daniels Midland (ADM).
 Under his leadership he turned ADM into the largest processor of farm commodities in the United States.

 Early life

-Andreas was born in Worthington, Minnesota on March 4, 1918 to Ruben and Lydia (Stoltz) Andreas, who both descended from strict Mennonite families.
-He grew up mostly in Iowa (with siblings Albert, Lenore, Glen, Osborne and Lowell) and worked at his father farm and later the family's feed and grain business.
+Andreas was born in Worthington, Minnesota, on March 4, 1918, to Ruben and Lydia (Stoltz) Andreas, who both descended from strict Mennonite families.
+He grew up mostly in Iowa (with siblings Albert, Lenore, Glen, Osborne and Lowell) and worked at his father's farm and later the family's feed and grain business.
 He attended Wheaton College in Illinois, but dropped out in his sophomore year after getting married.
 Andreas then went to work for a modest, family-owned food-processing firm in Cedar Rapids, Iowa.
 When Cargill bought the Cedar Rapids facility in 1945, Andreas joined the commodity firm, eventually becoming a vice president.
 Andreas resigned from Cargill in 1952, and continued in the vegetable oil business, eventually as an executive of the Grain Terminal Association.